-Franchising is one business model that is available to people who wish to start a business chain, for those who wish to participate in opening a franchise.
-If you have questions about starting, or you have entered into a franchise agreement and would like to be legally aware of the implications of owning a franchise, Morgan Mac Lawyers are highly experienced Franchise Lawyers.
-They have offices based in Brisbane and Ipswich, and provide legal advice and legal services to Fanchisees and Franchisors throughout Queensland.
+Franchising is one business model that is available to people who wish to start a business chain and for those who wish to participate in opening a franchise.
+If you have questions about starting a franchise, or you have entered into a franchise agreement and would like to be aware of the legal implications of owning a franchise, Morgan Mac Lawyers are highly experienced Franchise Lawyers.

 The benefits of a franchise is that the franchisee acquires a proven business system that has worked for the franchisor and other franchisees.
-The franchisee may not need to create business systems and find suppliers and products or services as these have been sourced or developed by the franchisor.
+As experienced Brisbane business lawyers, we understand that the franchisee may not need to create business systems and find suppliers and products or services as these have been sourced or developed by the franchisor.
 A franchise allows the franchisor to provide benefits to franchisees by operating on a larger scale in terms of broader marketing campaigns and purchase arrangements based on bulk buying power.

 We can assist by advising you of the risks of entering into a franchise agreement so that you make an informed decision to purchase a franchise.

 If you are considering becoming a franchisee you are prepared to accept the risk of owning and operating your own business.
 You have also decided, or are considering, that the franchise model is suitable for you as a means of owning and operating a business.
-Speak to our experienced Franchise Lawyers in Brisbane, or our Ipswich Franchise Lawyers before taking these steps.
+Speak to our experienced Franchise Lawyers before taking these steps.

-It is critical that you obtaining appropriate professional advice
+It is critical that you obtain appropriate professional advice

 The critical importance of obtaining appropriate professional advice is recognised in the Franchising Code of Conduct.
 It requires the franchisors to ensure that persons considering a franchised business purchase obtain legal advice or at least make a thoughtful decision not to obtain advice.
-Relevant and appropriate legal advice before buying a franchise may result in a well-informed decision and avoid future franchise disputes.
+Relevant and appropriate legal advice before buying a franchise may result in a well-informed decision and avoid future franchise disputes and franchise dispute resolution.

 Thinking about buying a franchise?
 Speak to our Franchise Lawyers.
 Also you can download our Beginner’s Guide to Buying a Franchise below.